 As part of the Application for final allocation of tax credits, the Applicant is required to submit a cost certification acceptable to the Authority.
 The cost certification must be in the form outlined in Exhibit J-2 and must include line item costs and a building-by-building breakout of building designation, building identification number, address, applicable fraction, placed in service date, applicable federal rate, and eligible and qualified basis costs.
 The cost certification must be prepared and certified as to accuracy by a CPA licensed by the South Carolina Board of Accountancy.
 It must also state that a significant portion of the CPA's practice relates to tax matters and the interpretation of the Code.
 It must include a statement that a final copy of all costs incurred has been reviewed and is in accordance with the requirements of the LIHTC Program.
-The certification must indicate that after careful review and investigation into the eligible basis, the costs to include, but not to be limited to, costs for land, reserves, syndication, and permanent loan origination fees.
-The Authority reserves the right to require an attorney opinion for costs that are questionable as to their eligible and urges the Applicant and their tax attorney/CPA to perform an independent investigation into the eligibility of all cost items.
+The certification must indicate that after careful review and investigation into the eligible basis, the costs that are not includable have been excluded from the eligible basis.
+The Authority considers ineligible costs to include, but not to be limited to, costs for land, reserves, syndication, and permanent loan origination fees.
+The Authority reserves the right to require an attorney opinion for costs that are questionable as to their eligibility for tax credit purposes.
+The Authority assumes no responsibility for determining which costs are eligible and urges the Applicant and their tax attorney/CPA to perform an independent investigation into the eligibility of all cost items.